Rigidity of some functional inequalities on RCD spaces: Rigidity of the 1-Bakry- Emery inequality

 \begin{corollary} Let $\ms$ be an $\rcd$ {probability} space with $K\leq 0$.
 Then there is no non-constant function attaining the equality in the 1-Bakry-\'Emery inequality. \end{corollary}

 \begin{proof} By c) of Theorem \ref{thm:localization}, $\Delta \div(b)=-K \div(b)$.
 Thus

 So $\div(b)=0$ and $b=0$. \end{proof}

+In the rest of this section we will study the structure of metric measure space, the statements and proofs are almost all taken from the paper of Gigli-Ketterer-Kuwada-Ohta \cite{GKKO-R}.

 Let $u$ be a non-constant affine function (c.f. b) of Lemma \ref{lemma}).
 We know that $|\nabla u|$ is a positive constant and $u$ is Lipschitz.
-By \cite[Theorem 4.4]{GKKO-R} (or \cite[Theorem 3.16]{Han-CVPDE18}), we know that the gradient flow $(F_t)_{t\geq 0}$ of $u$, which is also the regular Lagrangian flow associated with $-\nabla u$ in the sense of Ambrosio-Trevisan \cite[\S 8]{AT-W}, satisfies the following equality (see also \cite{GH-C})
+By \cite[Theorem 4.4]{GKKO-R} (or \cite[Theorem 3.16]{Han-CVPDE18}), we know that the gradient flow $(F_t)_{t\geq 0}$ of $u$, which can be seen as a representative of the regular Lagrangian flow associated with $-\nabla u$ in the sense of Ambrosio-Trevisan \cite[\S 8]{AT-W}, satisfies the following equality (see also \cite{GH-C})